seanturner/draft-turner-ccmib/draft-turner-ccmib.md

             the firmware was received.
 Agents may use any string which adequately describes the interface such as 'USB' or 'DS-100.'
 Agents may also reference entries in the ifTable when appropriate.
-If received using a Cryptographic Device Material (CDM) server, the exact URI that was used to retrieve the firmware package would be configured in this column."
+If received using a Secure Object Maagement System (SOMS) server, the exact URI that was used to retrieve the firmware package would be configured in this column."
         ::= { cFirmwareInformationEntry 3 }